getporter/porter/CONTRIBUTING.md

 * `clean-packr` removes extra packr files that were a side-effect of the build.
   Normally this is run automatically but if you run into issues with packr, run this command.
+* `setup-dco` installs a git commit hook that automatically signsoff your commit messages per the DCO requirement.

 ## Install mixins